 Taxiways Rehabilitation, Wilkes-Barre/Scranton International Airport, PA

 he L.R.
 Kimball Team completed the design and permitting for a project to rehabilitate Taxiways B and D (West).
-The project consisted of several phases of work, as follows:
+The project consisted of several phases of work:

 - Rehabilitate Taxiway D (West) and Construct Paved Shoulders